Research

 Effective Human Oversight

-What does it mean for humans to genuinely oversee AI systems?
-I argue that simply having a “human in (or on) the loop” is insufficient — oversight must be effective, meaning humans must have the capacity, information, and authority to actually intervene.
+What does it mean for humans to genuinely, effectively, and meaningfully oversee AI systems?
+We argue that simply having a “human in (or on) the loop” is insufficient — oversight must have the capacity, information, and authority to actually intervene.
+Achieving this and operationalizing it is far from trivial.

-With colleagues at CERTAIN and CPEC, I’ve developed interdisciplinary frameworks for understanding and operationalizing effective oversight, drawing on ideas from moral responsibility, signal detection theory, legal analysis, and empirical studies of human-AI interaction.
+With colleagues at CERTAIN (Center for European Research in Trusted AI) and CPEC, we’ve developed interdisciplinary frameworks for understanding and operationalizing effective oversight, drawing on ideas from moral responsibility, signal detection theory, legal analysis, and empirical studies of human-AI interaction.

 Key publications: